Arnaud987321/Arnaud987321/README.md

 ### Hi there 👋

-- 🔭 I’m interested in business intelligence and data analysis.
+- 🔭 I’m interested in business intelligence and data analysis and have a background in Industrial Controlling with daily insights in Production and Finance.

 - 🌱 I’m currently learning Python and SQL and recently received IBM Data Science Professional Certificate.